 - Cold process soap – add at trace

 - From volcanic glass.
-The exfoliating effect depends how much you add.
+Exfoliating effect depends how much you add.

 - Cold process soap – mix with oil or water and add at trace